What foods are best cooked in a smoker?

 • Tenderizing tough cuts: Slow cooking breaks down connective tissues in meats, resulting in a melt-in-your-mouth texture.

-• Preservation: Historically, smoking helped preserve food for longer periods.
+• Preservation: Historically, smoking helped preserve food for more extended periods.

 • Creative opportunities: From meats to desserts, smoking offers endless possibilities for culinary experimentation.